Lovekus969/Development-journey-/README.md

 ⚠️ Can be a security risk if used with untrusted data.

+-------------------------Inside JS function Reduce ---------------------------------------------- What is reduce()? reduce() is a higher-order function used to combine all elements of an array into a single value using a callback function.

+It’s powerful because it can:

+Calculate the  sum/product, Flatten arrays, Count occurreces ,Group data Implement map, filter, and more under the hood

+****

 Use textContent for raw, fast, and secure data extraction.